 A. Yes, you can get Travel Insurance even if you're an independent traveler making all your own travel arrangements.

-A. Any injury, illness, sickness or medical condition of an Insured or Family Member which either manifests itself or exists during the 60, 90 or 180 days immediately preceding the day you buy Travel Insurance, unless the condition is controlled through the taking of prescription drugs or medication and remains controlled throughout the 60, 90 or 180 day period.
+A. Any injury, illness, sickness or medical condition of an Insured or Family Member which either manifests itself or exists during the 60, 90, 180 or 365 days immediately preceding the day you buy Travel Insurance, unless the condition is controlled through the taking of prescription drugs or medication and remains controlled throughout the 60, 90, 180 or 365 day period.
 A pre-existing condition has manifested itself when medical care, treatment or diagnosis has been given.
-Any adjustment of a prescription causes a pre-existing condition to be manifested, too.
+Any adjustment of a prescription causes that condition to be defined as a Pre-Existing Medical Condition, too.

 Q. When covering a pre-existing medical condition, do I need to buy enough insurance to cover all my prepaid trip arrangements?
 Is there a deadline?

-- Purchase enough insurance to cover all of your prepaid trip arrangements, and
+- Purchase enough insurance to cover the cost all of your prepaid non-refundable trip arrangements that you would lose if you cancelled on your departure date, and

-- Buy the insurance before the deadline, and
+- Buy the insurance before the deadline passes, and

 - Cover the entire length of your trip (the date you leave through the date you return home) and